 The Rare Tumor Clinic

 At the Rare Tumor Clinic, specialists work with patients that have one or more of the 80 rarest tumors known.
-Collaborative teams created individualized treatment plans that include standard therapies like surgery, chemotherapy, and radiation therapy, but also more innovative treatments like immunotherapy and those offered by ongoing clinical trials.
+Collaborative teams create individualized treatment plans that include standard therapies like surgery, chemotherapy, and radiation therapy, but also more innovative treatments like immunotherapy and those offered by ongoing clinical trials.

 Center for Personalized Cancer Therapy

-Part of the philosophy of treatment at Moores is that the future of cancer care is precise and personalized.
+Moores believes the future of cancer care is precise and personalized.
 No two people with cancer, even with the same type of cancer, are the same, and consequently, they should not have the same treatment plan.
 Moores houses a department called the Center for Personalized Cancer Therapy, headed by Dr. Razelle Kurzrock.

 Leaders in HIPEC for Peritoneal Mesothelioma